aleloi/aleloi.github.io/master_project_proposal.md

   are ways to make it work.
 Doing `from mathcomp Require Import all_ssreflect` brings something like 20000 entities in scope.
-I imagine a DL system that encodes all of them to fixed length vectors during training.
+I imagine a DL system that encodes all of them to fixed length vectors during setup.
 During proof development, I imagine the system encode the context and goal into a vector of the same length, and then pick premises based on a vector similarity score.
 I expect that to scale well with the number of lemmas, and think that it could